 Cord Blood Research & Clinical Trials

-In the late 1980s, doctors began treating blood cancers and leukemia with cord blood stem cells.
+In the late 1980s, doctors began treating blood cancers and leukemia with hematopoietic stem cells found through cord blood research .
 Up until then, patients could only utilize bone marrow stem cells.
-There were many cases that bone marrow treatment failed, or a bone marrow match could not be found.
-Researchers continue to explore new applications for the use of cord blood stem cells every day around the world.
-Today, over 80 diseases have been treated with cord blood units!
+There were many cases where bone marrow treatment failed or a bone marrow match could not be found.
+Researchers continue to explore new applications for the use of cord blood stem cells around the world.
+Today, over 80 diseases have been treated with cord blood stem cells because of ongoing cord blood research and clinical trials!
 The FDA regularly reviews the results of clinical trials for new treatments.

 Researchers continue to conduct cutting-edge clinical trials in areas such as:

 - Cerebral Palsy

 Featured Advanced Cell Therapy Trial: Expanded Access Cord Blood Therapy for Autism and Cerebral Palsy

 Duke University Medical Center has received permission from the FDA to offer cord blood therapy for conditions like autism spectrum disorder and cerebral palsy under an expanded access clinical trial.
 This protocol establishes an umbrella clinical trial NCT03327467 registered on 31 Oct.
 2017 which enables children who have these neurological disorders to receive therapy with their own cord blood or cord blood from a sibling, regardless of whether they qualify for a targeted clinical trial.